Last Updated on January 23, 2022

 - Spend some time, a little resource, and get a setup for yourself that can get you quick results without the need for anyone else.

-Lightbox – The Base of Quality Product Photography
+Lightbox – The Base of Quality eBay Product Photography

-Building a light tent is fairly easy.
-All you need to do is take a cube-shaped empty box, take out all the faces except the bottom one leaving only the corner 10% of each face.
+Building a light tent is relatively straightforward.
+All you need to do is take an empty cube-shaped box, take out all the faces except the bottom one leaving only the corner 10% of each face.
 Paste white chart paper to cover the open areas, and your light tent is ready.

 Now All You Need to do is Shoot!